-The Nutrition Working Group, called Grupo de Trabajo en Nutrición (GTN) in Honduras, has been created in May 2021 and is lead by the SESAL/MoH and UNICEF and co-lead by Action Against Hunger.
+The Nutrition Working Group, called Grupo de Trabajo en Nutrición (GTN) in Honduras, has been created in May 2021 and is lead by the SESAL/MoH and UNICEF.
+ADRA is acting as deputy sector coordinator.
 It is embeded in the Food Security cluster and counts already with 56 partners from 19 different organizations.
 Coordination meetings at national level are held on a weekly basis with an atendance of 15 participants in average.
 A Strategic Advisory Group and a HRP Revision Comité have been elected by the GTN partners.
 Based on Comunities feedback and field observations, a Task Force on Nutrition and Disabilities have been formed to investigate the situation and guide the response for this paricular vulnerable group of beneficiaries.

 According to data and estimates from the SESAL/MoH, CIF and ENDESAS/MICS, the nutritional situation of children under 5 and pregnant and lactating women is deteriorating significantly.
 All departments of the country have a combination of global acute and chronic malnutrition and micronutrient deficiencies among children under 5 and pregnant and lactating women, and inadequate infant and young child feeding practices that bring the number of people in need of support to a very worrying level never reached in the last decade.

 It is important to note that several of the most affected departments in the country in terms of malnutrition are those that were also affected by tropical storms and suffer from COVID-19, migration and violence, leaving little doubt about the severity of the situation and the need to implement emergency nutrition programmes.